laconicwolf/Password-Scripts/README.md

 ### leet_gen.py
 > Reads a string or file, and creates a ridiculous amount of permutations using leet subsitutions.
 This will produce a LOT of output pure word.

+### capitalize_letters.py
+> Reads a file and capitalizes letters specified by index.
+If no index provided, will capitalize the first letter.